nickbar01234/sorting-algorithms/README.md

 sorted input"/>

-For this test, I ran a for loop to create inputs of 0 to 2000 elements in reversed sorted order, incremeneted by 50 each time.
+For this test, I ran a for loop to create inputs of 0 to 2000 elements in reversed sorted order, incremented by 50 each time.

 The two most noticeable lines are that of *insertion sort* and *traditional quick sort*.
 For *insertion sort*, at every index, the algorithm has to traverse